Imtiaz Ali Taj: Early life

+Career

 Films based on his play

 Anarkali, (literal meaning:"Bud of Pomegranate") written in 1922, is a romantic play based on a quasi-mythical legend.
 It tells the story of a beautiful slave girl named Anarkali (a courtesan) who falls in love with Prince Salim, but the romance ultimately leads to her tragic death.
 Anarkali (birth name was Nadira Begum or Sharf-un-Nissa) had come to Lahore from Iran with a traders' caravan as a young girl.
 She was endowed with the title of 'Anarkali' (Bud of Pomegranate) by the Mughal Emperor Akbar because she was physically very attractive.
 It's really amazing that Emperor Jahangir (son and successor to Emperor Akbar) who allegedly got involved romantically with this courtesan girl never mentioned her in his autobiography Tuzk-i-Jahangiri or any other historian of that time mentioned their love saga.
 Of course, at that time, due to the fear of disapproval by the domineering Emperor Akbar, no historian of that time would risk touching the subject.
 Yet this tragic love saga persisted and stayed alive among the common public and ended up becoming a popular folktale.

-The first historical mention of Anarkali is found in the travelogue of the British tourist and trader, William Finch (merchant) who toured Lahore around the same time when this love saga took place - during 1608 to 1611.
+The first historical mention of Anarkali is found in the travelogue of the British tourist and trader, William Finch (merchant) who toured Lahore around the same time when this love saga took place - from 1608 to 1611.
 Finch's version of this tragic love saga is that Anarkali was actually one of the wives of Emperor Akbar and the mother of his son Danial Shah.
 Emperor Akbar developed suspicions that Anarkali also was romantically involved with his son Jahangir and had gone as far as committing incest with his son Jahangir.
 On the basis of those suspicions, he had her buried alive in the wall of Lahore Fort in 1599.
 Finch goes on to describe further in his version of events that Emperor Jahangir, after the death of his father and after becoming the emperor himself, had a tomb built in Lahore in memory of his beloved Anarkali in 1615.

 Imtiaz Ali Taj's later-written novel Anarkali (published in 1922) is said to be "a milestone in the annals of Urdu drama".
 It has immortalized the tragic love story in Urdu literature as well.
 He modified the play in 1930, with a reprint in 1931, in the popular "modern prose genre" which became a basis for several feature films from India and Pakistan.